 In 1995 the honours system was reviewed by the Prime Minister’s Honours Advisory Committee.
 In its report, the Committee recommended that the Order and associated Medal be retained, but reconstituted without the sub-divisions should a new New Zealand Order of Merit be instituted.
 The New Zealand Order of Merit was subsequently instituted in 1996 and after 10 years of operation side by side, it was decided that the time had come to disestablish the two sub-divisions.

-The Order consists of The Queen as “Sovereign of the Order” and those persons appointed to its membership, who are styled “Companions”.
+The Order consists of The King as “Sovereign of the Order” and those persons appointed to its membership, who are styled “Companions”.
 Companions may use the letters “QSO” after their name.

 Ordinary membership is limited to 50 appointments per annum; however, this number does not normally exceed 30 appointments.

 Princes and Princesses of the Blood Royal and members of the Royal Family may be appointed “Extra Companions”.